GraysonBellamy/pyngb/docs/index.md

 # pyngb - NETZSCH STA File Parser

-Welcome to pyngb, a comprehensive Python library for parsing and analyzing NETZSCH STA (Simultaneous Thermal Analysis) NGB files.
+Welcome to pyngb, a comprehensive Python library for parsing and analyzing NETZSCH TA (Thermal Analysis) NGB files.

 ## What is pyngb?